Book Appointment Now

 Colombia and Panama offer immediate access to JCI-accredited hospitals.
 Johns Hopkins affiliation in Panama and five certified hospitals in Colombia provide quality assurance.
 Robotic surgery, advanced diagnostic imaging, and specialized cardiac care are all available.

 The savings are transformative, not marginal.
 They make necessary treatment financially possible.
-A hip replacement trip to Colombia totals $12,000 to $15,000 including travel.
-The same procedure in Bermuda costs $28,000 to $38,000.
-You save $13,000 to $26,000.
+A hip replacement trip to Colombia totals roughly $12,000 to $15,000 including travel.
+The same procedure runs at premium private-pay rates in Bermuda, leaving Bermudian patients with savings typically in the tens of thousands of dollars.

 Medical tourism connects Bermudian residents to care their local system cannot provide.
 For cardiac surgery, joint replacements, dental work, and cosmetic procedures, it offers realistic access at prices you can actually afford.